 The Mountain Guide Manual: The Comprehensive Manual—From Belaying to Rope Systems and Self-Rescue, Marc Chauvin and Rob Coppolillo

-What better time to improve your rope management skills?
+It’s always a good time to work on improving your rope management skills.
 Co-authored by Marc Chauvin, a fixture in the Northeast guiding community, The Mountain Guide Manual contains innumerable tips, tricks, and skills that will make you a more efficient climber.
 Filled with step-by-step instructions and pictures, it allows you to work on skills at home or at out-of-the-way crags during busy times.
 Attentive readers will also notice several New Hampshire destinations in the pics, including rock climbing at Cathedral’s Thin Air Face and North End and ice climbing at Frankenstein and Willey’s Slide.

 Epoch: Climbing, Skiing, and Discovering the History Behind the Highest Peaks in the Northeast, Meathead Films